Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 4. Long sleeves and long pants (to protect your face from accidental splashes/contact with skin)

-All of the gear listed above is for your safety because the liquid that dissolves rust can be really corrosive and really damage your skin.
+All the gear listed above is for your safety because the liquid that dissolves rust can be corrosive and damage your skin.

 Also, one more thing to note is that you shouldn’t try to do this when the temperature is below 50 Fahrenheit (10 Celsius).
 The spray may not come out well.